Which COVID-19 vaccines are approved for use by MFAT staff?

 The AstraZeneca-Oxford University vaccine is suspected to have an association with the formation of blood clots in some patients.
 This side effect is extremely rare.
 For most individuals the benefit of receiving AstraZeneca vaccine far outweighs this tiny risk.
 The current advice from Healix is as follows:

-- If you are aged under 30 and have no underlying health conditions which predispose you to serious COVID, you should consider taking an alternative approved vaccine if one is available.
-If AstraZeneca vaccine is the only vaccine you can access, it is still a suitable option.
+- If you are aged under 40 and have no underlying health conditions which predispose you to serious COVID, you should consider taking an alternative approved vaccine if one is available.
+If AstraZeneca vaccine is the only vaccine you can access it is still an appropriate option, and likely a recommended one if you are in a location where COVID-19 risk is high.

 - If you have a medical condition which predisposes you to blood clots you should seek medical advice before taking the AstraZeneca vaccine.